-Median posting frequency on Facebook ticked up by a few points this year.
+Median posting frequency on Facebook declined by a few points this year.

 Influencers (infrequent posters) and Sports Teams (frequent posters) earn consistently high marks on Facebook despite a big delta in posting frequency.

-The median posting frequency across all industries increased about 25% this year on Instagram.
+The median posting frequency across all industries increased by a hair this year on Instagram.

 Higher Ed was the clear engagement winner on Instagram despite below-median posting frequency, suggesting more isn’t always better on Instagram (though second-place Sports Teams might beg to differ).

 Engagement rates were almost flat on Twitter, reminding us that sometimes no news is good news.

 Tweeting frequency decreased by about 20% this year across all industries, which isn’t too surprising given all the Twitter turmoil.

 Frequent tweeters Higher Ed and Sports Teams came out ahead on Twitter this year, but last-place Media showed other industries that higher tweet frequency isn’t always better.